 - 1-litre Gin

-Our resulting Himalayan Balsam Gin is a pale amber colour much like a traditional pink gin made from Angostura bitters.
-The flowers have imparted a slight floral taste which combines well with the lime.
+The resulting Himalayan Balsam Gin is a pale amber colour much like a traditional pink gin made from Angostura bitters.
+The flowers impart a light floral taste to the spirit which combines well with the lime.

 We’d love to hear what you think if you make your own Himalayan Balsam Gin, or indeed of any other wildflower infusions.
-And if you are looking for some more wild booze inspiration check out our Wild Horseradish and Ground Ivy Vodka and our unique Christmas Spirit inspired by all the flavours and smells of Christmas.
+And if you are looking for some more wild booze inspiration check out the links below.